 In the United States, one of the most common processes prior to buying or renting a property is a home inspection, a process in which a real estate professional inspects the property to verify that it is in optimal condition for a move.
-Discover some of the characteristics, recommendations and work of a home inspector.

 The work of a home inspector